earthly/earthly/docs/examples/cpp.md

   SAVE IMAGE cpp-example:latest
 ```

-If you run `earth +build` for the first time you should see:
+If you run `earthly +build` for the first time you should see:

 ```
 ...